-- 173. The existing commitment59 of housing land at April 2020 is large and shapes the GNLP strategy.
+- 176. The existing commitment of housing land at April 2020 is large and shapes the GNLP strategy.
 The existing allocations, including Site Allocation plans, Area Action Plans and Neighbourhood Plans, derive from the Joint Core Strategy (JCS).
 These allocations have been demonstrated to be sustainable and, except for later phases of some larger sites where delivery is unlikely before 2038, they are included in this strategy.
-This deliverable commitment, including uplift on existing allocations and homes delivered since the start of the plan period in April 2018, provides 74% of the total housing growth identified in this plan to 2038. - 174.
-The Government produced a standard methodology for identifying local housing need in 201960 based on the 2014 household forecasts.
-Since then, 2018-based household projections have been produced.
-In Greater Norwich these lead to higher projections. - 175.
-In line with transitional arrangements for plan-making accompanying "Planning for the Future", this plan identifies local housing need using the 2014-based projections as required by the standard methodology.
-It also recognises that the 2018-based projections for Greater Norwich indicate that growth may be higher by including a significant buffer (22%).
-Table 6 below sets out
+This deliverable commitment, including uplift on existing allocations and homes delivered since the start of the plan period in April 2018, provides 74% of the total housing growth identified in this plan to 2038. - 177.
+The Government produced a standard methodology for identifying local housing need in December 2020 which requires forecasts to be based on the 2014 household projections unless there are exceptional local circumstances.
+Consequently, this plan follows the required approach and local housing need derived from the 2014-based household projections is set out in row A of Table 6 below.
+This local housing need is the target against which land supply will be measured (see appendix 6). - 178.
+To ensure the identified need can be met, it is normal practice to identify additional potential supply to buffer against under-delivery, typically around 10%.
+This plan includes a significantly larger buffer to provide the potential to accommodate higher growth rates as signalled both by the Government's "Planning for the Future" consultation and by the 2018-based projections for Greater Norwich which are somewhat higher than the 2014-based projections.
+The potential growth indicated by the 2018-based projections would equate to

-59 Housing Commitment is sites which are allocated or have permission for housing development

-60 Detail available here.
-The GNLP is being produced under transitional arrangements using the 2014 household forecasts as the basis for establishing housing need.
+&lt;sup>58 Housing Commitment is sites which are allocated or have permission for housing development Detail available here.
+The GNLP is being produced using the 2014 household forecasts as the basis for establishing housing need as required by the guidance.
 Recognising that the 2018-based projections indicate that growth may be higher, there is a significant delivery buffer, a contingency site and the plan makes use of only a proportion of its projected windfall delivery as a windfall allowance.

-how the resulting total housing figure from 2018 to 2038 for the GNLP has been established using the standard methodology and including a significant buffer to ensure delivery:
+the identification of around 5,000 additional homes.
+Table 6 below sets out how the resulting total housing figure from 2018 to 2038 for the GNLP has been established using the standard methodology and including a significant buffer to ensure delivery: